-If the appeal is approved, the student's suspension is changed to probation with an academic plan.
+If the appeal is approved, the student's suspension is changed to academic probation with an academic plan.
+The student will receive a letter detailing expectations for continuing academic studies.
 It is possible that the student would be asked to complete testing or counseling to diagnose and address academic or mental health difficulties.

-Academic suspension
+Academic and financial aid suspension

 For students who do not appeal or for whom the appeal is not granted, suspension will ensue.
 Suspension lasts two semesters.
-The student may apply for readmission after that time.
-The first 12 credit hours of attendance at any college after suspension will be at the student's expense, with no financial aid.
-Further eligibility for financial aid is dependent on SAP.
+The student may apply for readmission after that time and after successfully completing at least 12 credit hours at any college.
+Additionally, the student must submit a letter detailing their plan for reaching Satisfactory Academic Progress, which will be evaluated by the Academic Appeals Committee.